gwenth/os-x-dev-clean-install/README.md

     launchctl load -w ~/Library/LaunchAgents/homebrew.mxcl.php72.plist

 (Just remove -w option if you don't want it to start automatically, but why would you want that ?)
+You can also restart PHP with those commands without the -w option

 Update your shell profile (`~/.zshrc`, `~/.bashrc` or so) file so that this branch new php is called before the system's one